Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Network Troubleshooting.md

 Many motherboard manufacturers now provide software to flash the BIOS from within an operating system.
 For example, the ASUS EZ Update utility automatically updates a motherboard’s software, drivers, and the BIOS version.
 It also enables a user to manually update a saved BIOS and select a boot logo when the system goes into POST.
 The utility is included with the motherboard, or it can be downloaded from the ASUS website.

 **CAUTION**: An improperly installed or aborted BIOS update can cause the computer to become unusable.
+Consult the manufacturers website and follow the recommended installation procedures.

 ### Hardware Monitor
 CPU fan speed, temp, case fan speed, some with settings for an average temp